Conference ‘Understanding Our Climate Emergency Through Art And Aesthetics’

 In this talk, Clara Prats (physicist and modeler of infectious diseases) and Quique Bassat (pediatrician and epidemiologist) will dialogue regarding the research that was needed to assess and evaluate transmission to and from children, and the role kids have played during this pandemic.
 This will also include a debate on whether vaccination of younger children will be needed, in the current epidemiological context, and when we think masks and other preventive measures can be relaxed in schools (and elsewhere).

 The ICREA colloquia are a great way to learn about remote fields of research from our best experts.
 We usually have two speakers, who offer their opinions on the same subject from very different angles.
-Open to all ICREAs and their guests.
-There’s wine and munchies at the end, please book in advance!
+They are open to all ICREAs and their guests.

 ICREA Research Professor Santiago Zabala and Prof. Josep Ramoneda organize the workshop ‘Should democracy be direct?’